 Hope that you enjoy making these homemade Christmas ornaments, and hope that whoever receives them appreciates them.

 And if you like map projects, you should check out these map coasters that I love to give as gifts, as well!

 Pin this post for later!
-And if you try it, be sure to post a picture of your project ON THE PIN!
-That helps others decide whether to try this project, too!
+And if you one of these homemade Christmas ornaments, leave a comment (or better yet, a photo) on the pin!
+That helps others know whether they want to try this project, too!